Employers added 22,000 jobs in August, falling short of forecasts

 The unemployment rate rose to 4.3% in August, up from 4.2% in July, the Bureau of Labor Statistics said.

-The latest data points to an ongoing slowdown in the labor market, with employers hiring an average of 35,000 each month from May through July, versus 168,000 workers each month in 2024.
+The latest data points to an ongoing slowdown in the labor market, with employers hiring an average of 29,000 each month from June through August, versus 168,000 workers each month in 2024.
+Revised data shows that employers shed 13,000 jobs in June rather than adding the 14,000 that had been reported a month earlier, marking the first decline since late 2020.

 Some companies are paring back hiring plans amid the on-again, off-again uncertainty of the Trump administration's tariffs, which are import duties paid by U.S. companies.
 Businesses in seven of the Fed's 12 regional districts canvassed in the latest so-called Beige Book, a survey of local economic conditions, said they were hesitant to hire because of weaker demand and uncertainty over the near-term outlook.